-What It’s Like to Be…a Welder
+What It’s Like to Be…a Conductor

 Pushing perfectionism to its limits, suffering third degree burns from slag, and having your welds “shot” by X-rays with Matt “Lucky” Reed, a welder in Florida.